Skip to Content Facebook Feature Image

 The cameras, run by surveillance company Flock Safety, spotted his vehicle at least 14 times starting nearly two weeks before the shooting, according to a police affidavit.
 Providence police could then ask Flock-using police agencies in nearby cities and states to look for the same car, although New Hampshire — because of privacy restrictions on how long they can hold images — doesn't have any.

 It was a breakthrough Flock was happy to boast about, especially as wariness remains in Providence's immigrant communities about more aggressive federal immigration enforcement.
 Flock says each of its customers decides when to share camera data, and the city doesn't share it with federal immigration agents.
-But some still want more safeguards.
+Some still want more safeguards.

 “Once you know what they are, you see them everywhere,” said Madalyn McGunagle, a policy associate at the ACLU of Rhode Island.
 "People notice because they’re distinct-looking — a solar panel on top with a little oval camera underneath.”

 “It is a technical impossibility.
-The camera does not have an ability for a user to search for people,” said Flock Safety CEO Garrett Langley in an interview Friday.
+The camera does not have an ability for a user to search for people,” Langley said in an interview Friday.
 “Our cameras are focused on vehicles because if you look at America, people drive.
 It is very hard to get anywhere on foot.”

 “For the majority of our cities, they want to just know who is coming in and who is leaving,” he said.